What Is a Flex Room, And Is It a Must-Have for Buyers?

 What is a flex room?

 A flex room goes by several names — experiential zone, specialty room, and bonus room are some popular monikers.
-The basic definition of a flex room is a space that does not have a fixed function, so that it can change roles in a home.
+Basically, it’s a space that does not have a fixed function, so that it can change roles in a home.

 “Builders don’t necessarily call a room a flex room, but they typically design it to get two or three functions out of the space.
 That is how we need to think these days,” says Duffus.